Here are answers to some questions you might have. If you don’t see your question listed here, then please contact us to ask directly.

 No. Take Up Code offers no diplomas, certificates, or degrees of any kind.
 We focus on giving you skills without trying to judge how well you do.

 Think of it like reading a book.
 Only this is a book that you get to participate in and ask questions!
 Do you get a diploma when you finish reading?
 No. But you learn something.
-And that’s what it’s all really about.
+And that’s what it’s really all about.

 There are also no tests or grades.
 There’s no concept of passing or failing.
 If you don’t understand something, just ask.
 And keep trying until you do understand.